Marilyn A. Williams

 She is survived by her husband, Eston Bayne Harmon; two sons, Charles Winston Harmon and wife Linda Leet Harmon of Massanutten, VA, and Robert Allen Harmon and wife Beverly Denby Harmon of Greenville, SC.; four grandsons, Steven Layton Harmon, The Rev. Thomas Leet Harmon, Dr. Jakob Burner Harmon, and Mark Coley Harmon; and three great-grandchildren.

-A memorial service to celebrate Mrs. Harmon’s life will be conducted at 11 a.m.
+A memorial service to celebrate Mrs. Harmon’s life was conducted at 11 a.m.
 Monday, Feb.
 17, 2014 by The Rev. Thomas Harmon and Pastor Glen Steiner at Brown Memorial Community Church in McGaheysville.
-Burial will follow in the Mt.
+Burial followed in the Mt.
 Olivet Cemetery in McGaheysville.

 The family will receive friends at 10 a.m. in the fellowship hall of the church, prior to the service.